AI in Retail: 5 Practical Uses for Supply Chain Resilience

 Every supply chain manager strives for efficiency, cost reduction and visibility.
 And while the last couple of years raised particular challenges, the push towards efficiency in the pre-pandemic years shaped supply chain management, and not always for the better.
 In an effort to reduce redundancies and increase efficiencies, there was a noticeable casualty that compounded the immediate- and short-term effect of the pandemic on supply chains: flexibility.

-For retail supply chains to be resilient in 2022 and beyond, they must be flexible.
+For retail supply chains to be resilient in 2023 and beyond, they must be flexible.
 The pressure to fulfil fast is felt in the retail industry like no other.
 Consumer expectations have drastically impacted business-as-usual in the short-term and are a major influencer in longer-term strategic planning.
-Technology has played a large role in balancing the efficiency-flexibility tradeoff, especially in the areas of Machine Learning and Artificial Intelligence where data analytics drives decisions.
+Technology has played a large role in balancing the efficiency-flexibility tradeoff, especially where data analytics drives decisions, like with Artificial Intelligence (AI).

 Why focus on resilience?